joeriks/VanillaViews/README.md

 **A note about DRY and extensibility**

-In my sample view I use 100% vanilla code intentionally.
+In my sample view I use 100% vanilla code intentionally with all code explicitly written in the view.
 Naturally it would be easy to add some helper functions, base classes or extension methods to get leaner code.
 The purpose here is to show a starting point for such work and that HTML can be done easily with what we have in C#.

+However - one of the goals with this is to have as few "surprises" as possible in the code.
+For readability, maintainability and portability reasons.
+(I.e. if you add too much abstraction you might end up with views that are harder to maintain in the end.)

 **Tests and HTML prototypes**
 Keep the HTML prototypes in a folder in your test project